Popular Cars with RB Engine

 Cultural Significance

-The R32 GT-R didn’t just win races; it became a pop culture legend, starring in Gran Turismo and The Fast and the Furious—cars don’t get cooler than this.
-Owning one today isn’t just about the performance—it’s about being part of something bigger, a piece of automotive history celebrated worldwide.
+The R32 GT-R didn’t just win races; it became a pop culture icon, featuring in games like Gran Turismo and movies like The Fast and the Furious.
+Owning one today is about more than performance—it’s about being part of a celebrated piece of automotive history.

 Nissan Skyline GT-R (R33)